slinders/WebIDE_MSSQL_replication/readme.md

 # Set up real-time replication from source to SAP HANA in SAP Web IDE with MSSQL example

+## Prerequisites
+- A MSSQL database
+- An SAP HANA database (this tutorial uses HANA Cloud)
+- The SAP SDI Data Provisioning Agent (this tutorial uses version 2.5.2.0)
+- Connection set up between HANA and the SDI Data Provisioning Agent

 ## Prep MSSQL database
 For this tutorial, a Microsoft SQL Server Express Edition database was created using the AWS Relational Database Service.
 The database version is the latest available 14.* version